martinmoene/libstdc-error/crt_proxy_lib/readme.md

 - compile time assertions are used
   - `static_assert()`

 #### 2.2.1.
-True noexcept
+True noexcept issue

 Issue with C++ and `noexcept` and LLVM and GCC is they implement some key CRT functions as throwing exceptions, like for example malloc.

 Known [way around that](https://compiler-explorer.com/z/rco9eh) is to cast to `noexcept` function pointer.

-One using CL does not need that.
+Teams using CL do not need that.
 But we know about it and we might use it if necessary.

 ### 2.3.
-Logging is important
+Repeat: Logging is important

 Win console is just an win32 app with std streams created and attached.
 C/C++ real life apps are not console apps.
-And (very likely) are not GUI apps they are just server side apps.
+And (very likely) are not GUI apps they are server side apps.
 Invisible.

-Each data center or just simply server side component will have to have some logging used.
+Each data center or simply server side component will have to have some logging used.
 Without logging in place admins can not see what is going on with your component.
 Neither can you.

 Users of crt proxy lib need to deliver header named `crt_proxy_lib_log.h` with actual logging implementation.
 Macros to be defined are:
 ```cpp